zer0cache/matic-docs/docs/contribute/community-maintainers.md

 The following is a list of regular contributors to the Polygon Wiki that include their contact information.

-if one of these people ever contacts you directly, first check the contact information to see that it matches the origin of the message, and then feel free to get in touch with someone else on this list to verify the legitimacy of the original inquiry.
+If one of these people ever contacts you directly, first check the contact information to see that it matches the origin of the message, and then feel free to get in touch with someone else on this list to verify the legitimacy of the original inquiry.